 Layer 4: The Transport Layer

-The Transport Layer is responsible for coordinating data transfer across network connections.
+The duties of Transport Layer is responsible for coordinating data transfer across network connections.
 It helps regulate various elements involved in data transmission between end systems and hosts.
 Such factors include the data packet’s size, sequencing, speed, and destination.

 Layer 3: The Network Layer